 Although, recently, he had been assigned to more varied missions than the usual assassinations his father had sent him on.
 A dozen exploding tags to guard someone was not the best use of his money, according to Temari.

 "Remus!
 Could I interest you in a drink?"
 Tom the bartender and landlord asked while pouring another customer a pint.

 The rest of that day was spent reading, until Gaara was feeling hungry, at which point he decided to go down and get some dinner.
-Fortunately, Lupin had had the foresight to ask for meals included with the room; otherwise he might have had to go without eating for the week.
-He'd done it before and it wasn't fun.
-Like the time Temari had gone on a solo mission and Kankuro had been left to cook.
+Fortunately, Lupin had the foresight to ask for meals included with the room; otherwise Gaara might have had to go without eating for the week.
+He'd done it before and it wasn't fun; like the time Temari had gone on a solo mission and Kankuro had been left to cook.

-Downstairs was irritably noisier than in his room, Gaara decided, as he entered the crowded eating area.
-The black-eye-rimmed boy walked up to the bar and asked for something simple to eat.
-Tom said it would be done in a few minutes and just to wait by one of the tables.
-Easier said than done when the only space available was next to very rowdy family of red-heads laughing, shouting and joking making the teen shudder in disdain.
+Downstairs was predictably and irritatingly noisier than his room, Gaara concluded, as he entered the crowded eating area.
+The black-eye-rimmed boy walked up to the bar and asked for something simple to eat with a pad of paper and a pencil (considerably less conspicuous than his sand).
+Tom, the barkeep, said it would be done in a few minutes and just to wait by one of the tables.
+Easier said than done when the only space available was next to a very rowdy family of gingers, laughing, shouting and joking making the teen shudder in disdain.

 A minute or so passed before the girl started to look unsure of herself and then another minute of Gaara looking back at her with his ever calm face before she blurted out "S-sorry, I didn't mean to b-bother you."
 The emotional girl seemed to be close to tears by this point.

 Before Gaara could do anything to calm the cry-baby girl down, a pair of similarly flame-haired twins walked up to where Gaara and Ginny were sitting and leaned down with dark frowns on their faces.